LiamDotPro/the-movies-database-frontend/README.md

 7) I choose to use Axios so when testing you can make use of Axios Mocks and spies and the eco system for testing.

 8) Normally you would use a built in linter such as eslint when sharing the project, didn't have time so just used intellij inbuilt linter.

+9) I choose netlify over other services as the continous deployment has basically not setup required, also comes with ssl by defauly which removes having to deal with mixed content errors from within the application.